mhucka/taupe/README.md

 ## License

 This software is Copyright (C) 2022, by Michael Hucka.
-This software is freely distributed under a MIT-clause type license.
+This software is freely distributed under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments